SkidMarc25/yumepokeredX/README.md

 - A new NPC gives the fossil you didn't choose in Mt.
 Moon later in the game.
 - Either Hitmonlee or Hitmonchan is also obtainable from a new NPC before the Elite 4.

+**Maps**
+- New zones including Mandarin Island, Cinnabar Volcano, Saffron Pokémon Academy, Mt.
+Moon square, Celadon Grove.
+- Pokécenters have a modern layout with the PC next to the nurse.
+- Power Plant has updated mechanics and graphics.

 ### Visual updates

 - Several maps have updated graphics and new animations.